airgap-it/CMTAT-FA2/readme.md

 ### `remove_administrator(self, token_id, administrator_to_remove)`

-This removes a administrator entry entirely from the map
+This removes a administrator entry entirely from the map.

+*Warning*: Administrators can remove themselves.
+Even the super-administrator.

 ### `set_administrator(self, token_id)`

-Only a proposed admin can call this entrypoint.
-If the sender is correct the new admin is set
+Only a proposed admin can call this entry point.
+If the sender is correct the new admin is set.

 ### `propose_administrator(self, token_id, proposed_administrator)`

-This kicks off the adding of a new administrator for a specific token.
-First you propose and then the proposed admin can set him/herself with the set_administrator endpoint
+This kicks off the process of adding a new administrator for a specific token.
+First you propose and then the proposed admin can set him/herself with the set_administrator entry point.

 ### `set_token_metadata(self, token_metadata_list)`

 The definition of a new token requires its metadata to be set.
 Only the administrators of a certain token can edit existing.
-If no token metadata is set for a given ID the sender will become admin of that token automatically
+If no token metadata is set for a given ID the sender will become admin of that token automatically.

 ### `balance_of(self, balance_of_request)`

-As per FA2 standard, takes balance_of requests and reponds on the provided callback contract
+As per FA2 standard, takes balance_of requests and reponds on the provided callback contract.

 ### `update_operators(self, update_operators)`